 www.cacciapuotiluxurybrand.it/

-For S/S 2017 the categories that are particularly important for us are accessories, shoes, bags, T-shirts and sweatshirts.
-The most interesting discovery of the season was to see brands normally associated with sportswear doing collaborationscollaborating with luxury brands [such as Everlaest collaborating with Ports 1961, whicha brand is carried by Cacciapuoti].
+For S/S 2017, the categories that are particularly important for us are accessories, shoes, bags, T-shirts and sweatshirts.
+The most interesting discovery of the season was to see brands normally associated with sportswear collaborating with luxury brands [such as Everlast with Ports 1961, a brand carried by Cacciapuoti].

 Cornelia Wollesack